kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 **Advertising revenue can increase** either thanks to **more clicks** (more ads per users or more users using google's sites) or it can increase **if the price per click will go up.** The reality for ad revenue for Google properties was:
 - **62% increase in paid clicks** which was driven by
     - YouTube engagement ads
-    - increases in mobile search queries
+    - increase in mobile search queries
     - advertisers demand
     - user base increase